eProsima/Discovery-Server-docs/docs/HelloWorldExample.rst

     mp_participant = Domain::createParticipant(PParam);

-Note that according with `former attributes explanation <command_line#rtps-attributes-dealing-with-discovery-services>`_ we must populate the **DiscoverySettings discovery_config** specifying we want to create a **DiscoveryProtocol_t::SERVER** and adding a new listening locator to any **BuiltinAttributes** metatraffic lists (this locator or locators must be known by the clients).
-In this case the UDP port 65215 is hardcoded as is the server prefix.
+Note that according to `former attributes explanation <command_line#rtps-attributes-dealing-with-discovery-services>`_ we must populate the **DiscoverySettings discovery_config** specifying we want to create a **DiscoveryProtocol_t::SERVER** and adding a new listening locator to any **BuiltinAttributes** metatraffic lists (this locator or locators must be known by the clients).
+In this case, the UDP port 65215 is hardcoded as is the server prefix.

 TCP transport attribute settings